All Episodes

 All I see, all I'm sensing is somebody that wants to protect the bureaucracy.

-Because on top of that, I don't know, he was asleep at the wheel.
+And I'm getting really nervous about this guy because, and on top of that, he was asleep at the wheel.

-Doesn't seem to really comprehend the bureau's role in attempting really to overthrow a duly elected president led by the upper echelon of the bureau that he now runs.
+Doesn't seem to really comprehend the Bureau's role in attempting really to overthrow a duly elected president led by the upper echelon of the Bureau that he now runs.

-We we we want them beyond reproach.
+We want them beyond reproach.

-Not gonna be that hard.
+Not going to be that hard.

 You've got to, you know, lay the gauntlet down and institute the reform.

-I don't see anything here now.
+I don't see anything here.

 They're experts at it.